Dr. D’s Smiles and Daczkowski Orthodontics

 Not only do aligned teeth make it easier for you to bite, chew, and speak, they make people feel good.
 When you see someone with a great smile, do you notice their confidence, energy, and good self-esteem?
 That is exactly what orthodontists aim to give every patient.

-Does an Orthodontist Have?
+What Additional Education Does an Orthodontist Have?

 After obtaining an undergraduate degree, an orthodontist must graduate as a dentist first, and pass the dental board exam to obtain his dentistry license.
 Then they must complete orthodontics specialty training consisting of 2-3 more years, specifically focusing on teeth movement, alignment, and jaws.
 This additional training should give the patient confidence in an orthodontist’s expertise and their ability to move teeth to perfection.